Tableau Charts: Bullet Graph

 To do this, right click on the axis and select Edit reference line.
 Change as shown below.

 Above calculation helps us show the 50 & 80 percent of target amount respectively.
-(Note this can be specified according to users needs) Using the calculated field below to show Sub Category performance we have.
+(Note this can be set as per user needs) Using the calculated field below to show Sub Category performance.

-Resulting graph on adding above calculated field to the color tab.
+Resulting graph after adding above calculated field to the color tab.

 In the second procedure, we'll hack a few tips on use of reference lines to materialize our goal.